-A Declaration of Ancestry is required by all Team BC participants for the North American Indigenous Games (NAIG) and the National Aboriginal Hockey Championships (NAHC).
+A Declaration of Ancestry is required by all Team BC participants for the National Aboriginal Hockey Championships (NAHC).
 This Declaration of Ancestry must be provided in advance of the event (per the date specified by Team BC).
-Information on where to complete the Declaration of Ancestry will become available soon!
-For more information, please email us at teambc@isparc.ca.
+Please read the FAQ’s below for more information.
+If there’s specific information you would like clarified, please email teambc@isparc.ca.

 Why is a “Declaration of Ancestry” Required?

-Athletes competing in the North American Indigenous Games (NAIG) or National Aboriginal Hockey Championships (NAHC) must be born of North American Indigenous ancestry.
-All contingents participating in NAIG or NAHC must represent the Indigenous Peoples of a Province/Territory in Canada or a State/Region in the United States of America.
-Only athletes registered with a contingent are eligible to compete in the NAIG or NAHC.
+Athletes competing in the National Aboriginal Hockey Championships (NAHC) must be born of North American Indigenous ancestry.
+All contingents participating in NAHC must represent the Indigenous Peoples of a Province/Territory in Canada or a State/Region in the United States of America.
+Only athletes registered with a contingent are eligible to compete in the NAHC.

 What is a “Declaration of Ancestry”?